There are some nice playgrounds

 Gene C. Reid Park is one of the biggest in Tucson.
 There are few playgrounds for different ages, rose garden, two urban lakes.

 Overall, there are 90 public parks with playgrounds in Tucson.
-You can find a playground near you at the Tucson Parks and recreation department website: www.tucsonaz.gov/parksandrec Select "playground" in the "With these Amenities" section above the map and click "Show parks on map" button on the left.
+You can find a playground near you at the Tucson Parks and recreation department website: https://maps2.tucsonaz.gov/parksfinder/ Click search (Magnifying Glass buttons) on the map, Select "Activity" in the dialog box, then select the "playground" icon, and click on the Magnifying Glass button again.

 2) Mall Playgrounds